twclark0/advanced-javascript-fundamentals/lesson-5/notes.md

 ---

 - `const` very similar to `let`.
-- Blocked scoped not scoped to it's execution context
+- Blocked scoped as well
 - Major difference between it and `let` is as mdn states: `The value of a constant can't be changed through reassignment, and it can't be redeclared`
 - Gotcha: Does not do deep equals on object types.
 Like mutating values in an array or object